 You can never be too prepared for purchases as big as a car, especially if you're dealing with less than perfect credit.
-While most people know what bad credit is, not everyone understands what a bad credit auto loan is or how it works.
-If you're dealing with poor credit and need a vehicle, a subprime auto loan offers a way to get financed.
+While most people know what bad credit is, not everyone understands what a bad credit auto loan is.
+If you're dealing with poor credit & need a vehicle, a subprime auto loan offers a way to get financed.
 It also gives you a chance to improve your credit as long as you make your loan payments on time each month.

 A bad credit car loan isn't like a traditional auto loan.
 There are different requirements you'll need to meet, and because not every dealer has a special finance department, finding a subprime lender to work with can be difficult.
 Bad credit car loans are designed for buyers with less than perfect credit or no credit.
 They're great for getting you on track in the credit world and back on the road driving.

 If you're thinking of applying for a bad credit auto loan, you'll need to do some prep work.
 Make sure you have these three things covered:

 Preparation is key when it comes to buying a car.
 If you need a vehicle and poor credit is holding you back, we want you to understand that bad credit auto loans are designed to help car buyers just like you.

 Many car lots work in a similar way.
 They believe that "your job is your credit," meaning as long as you can prove that you have a steady income and residence, you will be approved for an auto loan.

 There are also new and used car dealerships that don't offer in-house financing, but will still accept low credit scores.
 These dealerships use third party lenders that know the ins and outs of subprime auto financing and, they likely can get you approved.
 Typically, these loans have slightly higher interest rates and shorter loan terms due to the risk the lender is taking on you.

 Let us take the hassle out of financing.
 Get your new car today!